Step 3: Controlling the Gun Turret with a Gamepad

 joystick.readCurrentState();

-This will import the current joystick state from the device file or Virtual Joystick View.
+This reads the current state of the joystick from the device file or virtual joystick view.

 joystick.getPosition(axis ID)